codyjroberts/repraisal/README.md

 # Description
-Repraisal is an experiement with Elixir's experimental GenStage.
+Repraisal is an experiment with Elixir's experimental GenStage.
 It uses GenStage to fetch comments on a particular repository, aggregate them by user, and batch process them for sentiment analysis using Indico's mighty fine API.
 The implementation is currently a bit rough and doesn't take full advantage of GenStage's abilities.